output configuration representation

 scaling factor of output

-Output scaling properties
+output scaling properties

 This event contains scaling geometry information that is not in the geometry event.
 It may be sent after binding the output object or if the output scale changes later.
 If it is not sent, the client should assume a scale of 1.